GilbertQ/projectW4/Readme.txt

 This delivery includes the following files:
 =========================================

 - README.md     : The file with the scripts and explanation to complete this project.
 - CodeBook.md   : Description of the variables, the data and the transformations for this project.
 - NeatData.txt  : The final product of the scripts.
+- theCode.R     : R file containing the clean code.